-Therefore, on 27 February this year, I issued a Notice on the Application of my Order of 12 April 2022 to the new RS Law on Immovable Property Used for the Functioning of Public Authority.
-Pursuant to this Notice, my Order of 2022, which originally referred to the previous RS Law on Immovable Property, now applied to and suspended the new RS Law on Immovable Property.
-I again invited the Constitutional Court of BiH to act as swiftly as possible and consider the possibility of issuing an interim measure.
-This unconstitutional law was about to produce instant legal effects concerning the “legalization” of registrations of State and public property assets conducted so far in Republika Srpska, thus giving the entity legal cover and providing ratification for previous illegal registrations.
-This might have been followed by further transfers of these assets by Republika Srpska, creating more legal uncertainty and chaos.
+Therefore, on 27 February 2023, I issued a notice on the application of my order of 12 April 2022 to the new Republika Srpska Law on Immovable Property Used for the Functioning of Public Authority.
+Pursuant to this notice, my order of 2022, which originally referred to the previous Republika Srpska Law on Immovable Property, now applied to and suspended the new Republika Srpska Law on Immovable Property.
+I again invited the Constitutional Court of Bosnia and Herzegovina to act as swiftly as possible and consider the possibility of issuing an interim measure.
+This unconstitutional law was about to produce instant legal effects concerning the “legalization” of registrations of State and public property assets conducted so far in the Republika Srpska, thus giving the entity legal cover and providing ratification for previous illegal registrations.
+This might have been followed by further transfers of these assets by the Republika Srpska, creating more legal uncertainty and chaos.

-Considering several requests to the Constitutional Court of Bosnia and Herzegovina were announced for a review of constitutionality, it was necessary to ensure the application of the new Law on Immovable Property of Republika Srpska would be prevented immediately upon its entry into force.
+Considering several requests to the Constitutional Court of Bosnia and Herzegovina were announced for a review of constitutionality, it was necessary to ensure that the application of the new Law on Immovable Property of the Republika Srpska would be prevented immediately upon its entry into force.
 When the Constitutional Court of the State could not react expeditiously enough, I issued the Notice.
-I suspended the application of the Law on Immovable Property of Republika Srpska until the Constitutional Court of the State rendered a final decision on the constitutionality or interim measures regarding the Law.
+I suspended the application of the Law on Immovable Property of the Republika Srpska until the Constitutional Court of the State rendered a final decision on the constitutionality or interim measures regarding the Law.

-Following my Decision, on 2 March 2023, the Constitutional Court of Bosnia and Herzegovina temporarily prohibited the application of the said Law until a final decision was made on the merits.
-In this case, the Constitutional Court acted upon requests for an interim measure filed by several applicants (Members of the Presidency of Bosnia and Herzegovina, Mr. Denis Bećirović and Mr. Željko Komšić, 11 delegates of the House of Representatives of Bosnia and Herzegovina and five representatives of the House of Peoples) for a review of the constitutionality of the new Law on Immovable Property of Republika Srpska.
-The adopted decision grants the applicants’ requests for an interim measure, by which the Law on Immovable Property of Republika Srpska was temporarily put out of legal force, i.e., rendered ineffective, pending a final decision of the Constitutional Court with regards to the submitted requests.
+Following my decision, on 2 March 2023, the Constitutional Court of Bosnia and Herzegovina temporarily prohibited the application of the Law on Immovable Property of the Republika Srpska until a final decision was made on the merits.
+In this case, the Constitutional Court acted upon requests for an interim measure filed by several applicants (Members of the presidency of Bosnia and Herzegovina, Denis Bećirović and Željko Komšić, 11 delegates of the House of Representatives of Bosnia and Herzegovina and five representatives of the House of Peoples of the Federation of Bosnia and Herzegovina) for a review of the constitutionality of the new Law on Immovable Property of the Republika Srpska.
+The decision adopted grants the applicants’ requests for an interim measure, by which the Law on Immovable Property of the Republika Srpska was temporarily put out of legal force, i.e., rendered ineffective, pending a final decision of the Constitutional Court with regard to the requests submitted.

-The Constitutional Court adopted an interim measure to prevent potential adverse consequences that could arise because of its application.
-Without prejudicing the final decision on the request, it considered adopting the interim measure was necessary for legal certainty, bearing in mind that the measure only temporarily suspends the application of the disputed Law.
+The Constitutional Court adopted an interim measure to prevent potential adverse consequences that could arise because of the application of the Law on Immovable Property of the Republika Srpska.
+Without prejudicing the final decision on the request, it considered that adoption of the interim measure was necessary for legal certainty, bearing in mind that the measure only temporarily suspended the application of the disputed Law.
 The Constitutional Court will decide on the requests for a review of constitutionality at a future plenary session.

-Decision on Srebrenica-Potočari Memorial Center
+Decision on the Srebrenica-Potočari Memorial Centre

-On 20 February 2023, I amended the Law on the Center for the Srebrenica-Potočari Memorial and Cemetery for the Victims of the 1995 Genocide, thereby adjusting a previous High Representative’s decision to facilitate the Memorial Center’s work.
+On 20 February 2023, I amended the Law on the Centre for the Srebrenica-Potočari Memorial and Cemetery for the Victims of the 1995 Genocide, thereby adjusting a previous High Representative’s decision to facilitate the Memorial Centre’s work.
 With donors’ consent, the adjustment allowed unspent funds originally assigned for burials to be used for other purposes.
-If they obtain donor support, this technical amendment enables the Memorial Center to reallocate the remaining funds to other purposes, such as construction and maintenance, and cooperation with other commemoration centers, foundations, and associations worldwide.
+If they obtain donor support, this technical amendment enables the Memorial Centre to reallocate the remaining funds to other purposes, such as construction and maintenance, and cooperation with other commemoration centres, foundations and associations worldwide.